Battle of Mullaitivu (1996): Aftermath

+Inquiry

 Daluwatte appointed a three-member court of inquiry (Major General Patrick Fernando, chair; Major General E. H. Samaratunga; and Brigadier Gamini Hettiarachchi) to inquire into how and why the defences at Mullaitivu failed and to estimate the loss of equipment.
 The court sat in Colombo and Anuradhapura and heard evidence from those involved including most of those who managed to escape from the base.
 The inquiry's findings were kept secret.
 A naval court of inquiry headed by Rear Admiral H. C. A. C. Thisera also took place.

 Lafir was posthumously awarded the Parama Weera Vibhushanaya, the highest decoration awarded by the Sri Lankan military.

-In 1998 military intelligence revealed that Captain Suresh Raj, a military officer based at Mullaitivu, had assisted the LTTE.
+In 1998 military intelligence revealed that Captain Suresh Raj, officer commanding the artillery detachment based at Mullaitivu, had assisted the LTTE overrun the base and thereafter training LTTE carders to fire artillery.

-On 26 July the army launched Operation Sath Jaya from its base in Elephant Pass and after heavy fighting captured Kilinochchi in late September 1996.
-The LTTE recaptured Kilinochchi in late September 1998.
-Mullaitivu and Kilinochchi remained under LTTE control until the final stages of the civil war when they were re-captured by Sri Lankan military in January 2009.
+Recapture

+The army recaptured the town of Mullaitivu in January 2009 following the Battle of Mullaitivu (2009).

+Memorial

-The army unveiled a war memorial on 18 July 2010 for 1,163 troops killed during the "Mullaitivu debacle".
+The army unveiled a war memorial on 18 July 2010 for 1,163 troops killed during what it called the "Mullaitivu debacle".
+The monument is located inside the Security Forces Headquarters – Mullaitivu complex.